CircleCI-Public/perl-orb/README.md

 Example use-cases are provided on the orb [registry page](https://circleci.com/orbs/registry/orb/circleci/perl#usage-examples).
 Source for these examples can be found within the `src/examples` directory.

+## Prerequisites

+Some of the jobs included in this orb have certain prerequisites:

+- `perl/build` - This job assumes that your repository follows the `Dist::Zilla` pattern, where there is a `dist.ini` file which controls the build.
+- `perl/test-linux` - This job assumes you have `Dist::Zilla` pattern, as well as a `cpanfile` for all dependencies.
+- `perl/makefile-build` - This job assumes that you have a `Makefile.PL` build process, depending on `ExtUtils::MakeMaker`.

 ## Resources

 [CircleCI Orb Registry Page](https://circleci.com/orbs/registry/orb/circleci/perl) - The official registry page of this orb for all versions, executors, commands, and jobs described.